jadilorenzo/obsidian/Speech.md

 One of the few flaws of downhill skiing is that it is only down the hill.
 If you miss your exit, you HAVE MISSED YOUR EXIT.

 Soon I found myself at the bottom of a part of the mountain that I had never even seen...
-Around my was nothing but flat ground...
+Around me was nothing but flat ground...
 And one lift.

 So I proceeded to commence the classic clumsy snowboard waddle over to the lift.